-The geographical borough of Caerphilly is large and of variable deprivation and services will need to be multifaceted to be centred on the people and their community but on an identifiable geographical area.
+The geographical borough of Caerphilly is large and of variable deprivation and Place Based Services will need to be multifaceted to be centred on the people and their community but on an identifiable geographical area.
 This will ensure that the agreed "places" are best equipped to design, develop, and implement services that will improve communities within the defined place resulting in better outcomes for individuals.

-On review of pre-existing arrangements, it is evident that the "places" within stakeholders differs and is a complex area and it is impossible to realign to be the same as a whole.
-Going forward the ISPB will review on a workstream-by-workstream basis to be able to collaborate and align wherever possible.
+On review of pre-existing arrangements, it is evident that the "places" within stakeholders differs and is recognised that this is an area that will require review and where possible potential alignment going forward.
+This will need to be on a workstream by workstream basis.

-From a health perspective the vast majority of contact with our patients is in primary care so having robust and sustainable local primary and community services will be crucial and over recent years work has been ongoing to align our services on to provide care as close to where people live and also to support communities to become resilient through development of place-based initiatives.
-This is where participatory budgeting will be of benefit to enable local groups/communities to develop and sustain initiatives locally.
+From a health perspective the vast majority of contact with our patients is in primary care so having robust and sustainable local primary and community services will be crucial and over recent years work has been ongoing to align our services on a placed based footing.